domchristie/sweetener/README.md

 ## License

-Sweetener is copyright © 2016+ Dom Christie and released under the ISC license.
+Sweetener is copyright © 2016+ Dom Christie and released under the MIT license.